SnapCap Review: An Okay Lender, But We’ve Seen Better

 So let’s talk about that unsecured business loan instead.
 Unsecured means that you don’t need to offer any specific collateral to get a SnapCap business loan.
 Note that we say specific collateral.
 We suspect that a SnapCap term loan requires a personal guarantee (which puts your personal assets at stake) or a UCC lien (a blanket loan on your business assets), but we haven’t been able to confirm that.

-In a 2016 interview, SnapCap’s president said that rates started at 6%―a low, competitive interest rate, if acculturate.1 But that was years ago, and other details (like loan sizes) have changed since then.
+In a 2016 interview, SnapCap’s president said that rates started at 6%―a low, competitive interest rate, if acculturate.1 But that was years ago, and other details (like loan sizes) have also changed since then.
 Other sites list SnapCap’s starting rate as a very high 19.99%, though we don’t know where they got that number.

-We did see some customer reviews that said SnapCap’s rates are quite high, but that’s obviously a subjective description.
+We did see some customer reviews that said SnapCap’s rates are quite high, but that’s a subjective description.

 All of which is to say that we can’t tell you what kind of rates or fees SnapCap has.
 Sorry―we tried.
 But we can make some educated guesses.
 And knowing what we know, we suspect SnapCap rates are on the higher side.
 After all, SnapCap loans have short terms between 3 and 36 months.
-As a rule, short-term business loans have higher interest rates than long-term loans do.
+As a rule, short-term business loans have higher interest rates than long-term loans.

-Then there’s the fact that SnapCap’s loan product requires either a daily or weekly repayment schedule (via automated withdrawals).
+SnapCap’s loan product requires either a daily or weekly repayment schedule (via automated withdrawals).
 That’s a common practice among online lenders that charge higher rates.

 Likewise, SnapCap’s fast approval process makes us suspect higher interest rates.
-Business loans with very low rates (like bank loans or some peer-to-peer business loans) often have longer approval processes.
+Business loans with very low rates (like bank loans or peer-to-peer business loans) often have longer approval processes.
 That’s because your (potential) loan has to go through a rigorous underwriting process in order to get that low rate.

 So sure, SnapCap has a nice range of loan amounts.
 And its shorter loan terms aren’t ideal, but they’re not the end of the world either.
 But without knowing the actual rates, we can’t say whether or not SnapCap is a good lender.